 Anyway, this was a very fast paced, on-the beat song, and I’ve always favored looser, more flowing grooves, so this took a while to get right.
 The pre-chorus, in particular, really needed to be in the pocket.
 I shared some early rehearsal footage and this clearly wasn’t 100% there, but it’s kind of fun to see this crazy over the top looking guitar used to play something sort of, well, bluesy.

-The problem I had listening back wasn’t the “main” solo, though – it was the little changeup at the end of the solo (which I’d actually recorded first, and was fully written out) where I switched to the bridge pickup for a more melody-line-like section.
-Somehow it sunded too small.
+After finishing the “main” solo, though, it felt like something was missing.
+The main solo itself I was happy with, but the little changeup at the end of the solo (which I’d actually recorded first, and was fully written out) where I switched to the bridge pickup for a more melody-line-like section… Somehow it sounded too small.
 So, I figured, why not go nuts with layers?
 I grabbed my acoustic to echo the electric guitar, added another layer with my Strat, an octave-up line at one strategically chosen place here and in the lead-in to the solo section (which I ended up playing on my Strat – for some reason that particular guitar lends itself to otherworldy warbling vibrato when sliding along on the G string, and it sounded better on that guitar than on anything else I tried it with), and since I had my acoustic out anyway, added sustained acoustic chords to the solo changeup and to the first chord every repeat of the chorus (a move that always makes me think of the Smashing Pumpkins, somehow)

 The acoustic is poking out more than it will in the final mix here, but it felt silly to share a video of an acoustic guitar where you couldn’t really hear the acoustic guitar.
 It was a good opportunity to break out a Warm Auio WA87 R2 I’d picked up for single note acoustic lines, though I did still use a sE4400a for the chord parts.